slack-ruby/slack-ruby-bot/README.md

 Command match data includes `match['bot']`, `match['command']` and `match['expression']`.
 The `bot` match always checks against the `SlackRubyBot::Config.user` and `SlackRubyBot::Config.user_id` values obtained when the bot starts.

-The `command` method can take strings, which will have be escaped with `Regexp.escape`, and regular expressions.
+The `command` method can take strings, which will have to be escaped with `Regexp.escape`, and regular expressions.

 ```ruby
 class CallBot < SlackRubyBot::Bot